richmccartney/react-starter-kit/README.md

 ## Getting started 🚀

-Before you get going you&rsquo;ll need to make sure you have `node v8.*.*` and installed locally on your environment.
+Before you get going you&rsquo;ll need to make sure you have node or yarn and installed locally on your environment.

 ### Instructions

 - Git clone this repo `git clone <insert repo name>`
 - `cd react-starter-kit`
 - Install all the dependencies with your chosen package manager `yarn install` or `npm install` _(We use yarn)_.
-- Run `yarn start` to start the Express dev server.
+- Run `yarn start` to start the webpack dev server.
 - View your project live at [http://localhost:8080](http://localhost:3000) 👍

 ## Features